 There is an active and well-established market for private and public company directors.
 While a public company’s board director compensation is transparent, the same is not true for private companies.
-There are a number of sources for private company board compensation data, and the data tends to group into segments based on revenue ranges of the businesses involved.
+There are a number of sources for private company board compensation data.
+The data tends to be grouped into segments based on the revenue ranges of the businesses involved.

 In an attempt to help make sense of this fragmented market, I summarized the highlights of forming boards and compensating people for their board service in an article published in August 2017.
 That article is a basis for the role and duties of a board, but here, we will specifically dive deeper into director pay.

-These figures exclude PE portfolio companies, which tend to pay much more, and VC businesses, which tend not to pay cash compensation to directors—most of which are typically insiders.
+These figures exclude private equity (PE) portfolio companies, which tend to pay much more, and venture capital (VC) businesses, which tend not to pay cash compensation to directors, most of whom are typically insiders.

 During my tenure as Chairman of Director Development and Training at the Private Directors Association, I saw postings for about 50 seats per year.
 To the extent compensation was listed in a posting, the data was generally consistent with these rules of thumb.

-The initial study was published in 2019.
-The 2020 study included 982 respondents.
-About 60% of the respondents were under $100 million in revenue, and another 20% were greater than $250 million in revenue.
+The 2022 study included respondents from over 1,200 companies.
+About 62% of the respondents were under $100 million in revenue, and another 22% were greater than $250 million in revenue.
 The vast majority of the respondents were family businesses, with the balance being mainly privately controlled entities.

-Based on the data, the median board retainer by revenue is consistent with my past observations, with the overall median coming in at $28,000 per year, down slightly from 2019.
-Contrary to prior observations, companies under $50 million revenue were paying cash compensation of $20,000 in annual compensation.
+Based on the data, the median board retainer by revenue is consistent with my past observations, with the overall median coming in at $30,000 per year, up from 2020.
+Contrary to prior observations, companies under $50 million in revenue were paying cash compensation of $20,000 in annual compensation.
 That is one benefit of a larger dataset, and a statistically valid approach, as compared to general observation.

 Cash compensation was a combination of annual retainers and meeting fees.
 The public company practice of paying only via retainers is starting to be embraced by private companies, as meeting fees continue to decrease as a percentage of total compensation.